Element innerText/textContent for all browsers

 No two browsers are the same, and that's something that all web developers understand all too well.
 This is especially true in the case of needing to get plain text from an element in the DOM.
 The built in functions in JavaScript to get the textual content of a DOM node are as follows:

-innerText is ideal, because it handles the node contents with one major advantage over textContent:
+is ideal, because it handles the node contents with one major advantage over textContent

-• innerText is also aware of style and will not return the text of hidden elements, whereas textContent will.
+is also aware of style and will not return the text of hidden elements, whereas textContent will.- As

-• As innerText is aware of CSS styling, it will trigger a reflow, whereas textContent will not.
+is aware of CSS styling, it will trigger a reflow, whereastextContent

 What this means is that when analysing a particular node, all of the scripts and styles contained within are also retrieved.
 This is impossible to work with in a practical manner - and without the full support of the innerText property, we'll need to find another alternative.